Fluffy cinnamon roll milk bread, aka cinnamon rolls in loaf form.

 Glaze

-- In a small mixing bowl, whisk together the powdered sugar, milk, and salt until smooth.
+- In a small mixing bowl, whisk together the powdered sugar, milk, vanilla and salt until smooth.

 - Pour the glaze over the warm loaf, then slice, serve, and enjoy!